What does Research Show for CBD and OCD

 This same study aimed to piece together what pathways resulted in this effect:

-Acute systemic CBD reduced marble-burying behavior for up to 7 days, with no attenuation in effect up to high (120 mg/kg) doses, and effect shown to depend on CB1Rs but not 5-HT1ARs
+Acute systemic CBD reduced marble-burying behavior for up to 7 days, with no attenuation in effect up to high (120 mg/kg) doses, and the effect was shown to depend on CB1Rs but not 5-HT1ARs

 There's that CB1 receptor that appears to lie at the heart of OCD.